 research

-Some of the things I’ve written.
+Some things I’ve written.

 Meaning change you can make